Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +-------+-------------+

 .. note::
-   Maritime INS uses fields 1, 2, 4, 5, and 6 from this PGN.
+   Aerial INS uses fields 1, 2, 4, 5, and 6 from this PGN.
 Field 6 is logged
    as a raw bitmap.

 Logged topic: NMEA2000_TRANSMISSION